-Strengthen the energy sector's cybersecurity posture by leveraging and demonstrating already developed and vetted tools, guidelines, outreach, training and technical assistance in novel and improved ways.
+Strengthen the energy sector's cybersecurity posture by leveraging and demonstrating already developed and vetted tools, guidelines, outreach, training and technical assistance in novel and improved ways, including the utilization of novel simulators.

-2.4.3 Emergency Preparedness and Response
+2.4.3 Cyber Emergency Preparedness and Response

 Pursue enhancements to the reliability, survivability and resiliency of energy infrastructure.

 Facilitate faster recovery from disruptions to energy supply, including management and oversight of petroleum reserves.

-2.5 Topic Area #4: Energy Water Nexus
+2.5 Topic Area #4: Energy Water Nexus - Awarded